Director, Centre for Health Research and Foundation Professor of Population Health, School of Medicine.

 Senior Research Fellow, Centre for Health Research, is an Occupational Psychologist working in the area of risk communication, preparedness, and psychosocial response to a wide range of threats, disasters, and emergencies.
 Her specific research interests are in risk perception, protection motivation, and preparedness and response to low probability/high consequence events; such as chemical, biological, radiological or nuclear (CBRN) terrorism and emerging infectious diseases and zoonoses, such as Hendra virus.
 Mel has explored the use of social media in recent emergencies and disasters, and has recently been investigating the disaster preparedness of pet owners and the experiences of pet owners in natural disasters.
 Many of her projects are interdisciplinary and are systems-based, and her human-animal research is grounded in concept of One Health.
 Mel is currently lead researcher for a National Hendra Virus Research Program project focussed on understanding the risk mitigation practices of horse owners (HHALTER) and she is a chief investigator on an ARC grant investigating the resilience of Brisbane communities after the 2011 floods.
 Prior to her academic research career at the University of Western Sydney Mel worked for 17 years in Human Factors and Occupational Psychology research with the UK Ministry of Defence.

-Biostatistician, School of Medicine, has particular expertise in the analysis of routinely collected health data, longitudinal person-based data and linked health data.
+Lecturer in Biostatistics, Centre for Health Research, School of Medicine, has particular expertise in the analysis of routinely collected health data, longitudinal person-based data and linked health data.
 She is a chief investigator on the NHMRC-funded Indigenous Health Outcomes Patient Evaluation (IHOPE) project using linked hospital data to investigate factors contributing to inequalities in hospital outcomes between Indigenous and non-Indigenous people.
-Her current projects include the validation of comorbidity in the NSW hospital administrative data, and a larger body of work exploring comorbidity and multimorbidity concepts in NSW with regards to prevalence, trajectories and implications for healthcare utilisation and costs.
+Her current projects include the validation of morbidity in the NSW hospital administrative data, and a larger body of work exploring comorbidity and multimorbidity concepts in NSW with regards to prevalence, trajectories and implications for healthcare utilisation and costs.
 Her other most recent projects include a study on healthcare amenable deaths and the utilisation of home and community care services in NSW.

 Research Fellow, Centre for Health Research, has specific expertise in the analysis of routinely collected health data, and linked health data and in advanced statistical techniques including multilevel modelling.
 Before commencing at UWS in 2009, Deborah used linked administrative data to: examine mortality among people with drug and alcohol dependencies; monitor quality and safety in the NSW health system; and evaluate screening intervals for women with a family history of breast cancer.
 She is currently coordinating the Indigenous Health Outcomes Patient Evaluation (IHOPE) project, which is using multilevel modelling to explore the contributions of individual-, area and service-level factors to hospital outcomes for Indigenous people.
 Deborah is also a Chief Investigator on Dr Havard’s five-year NHMRC grant project, ‘Pharmacotherapy for smoking cessation during pregnancy and the inter-pregnancy period: a population-based cohort study’, which commenced in 2012.